';

 It's Time to Raise Your Glass

 More than 100 years ago, today’s Cascade Avenue in Stevenson, Washington was known as Whiskey Row due to the number of taverns, saloons and watering holes that populated the dirt street.
 As the sign on the picture below indicates, the clientele of most of these places were “Miners, Loggers and Railroad Men.”
-Fast forward to 2016, and you can now find a distillery, cidermaker and award-winning brewery on Stevenson’s waterfront with another brewery and wineries not far away.
-All of which welcome women and men to taste their craft.
+Fast forward to today, and you can now find a distillery and award-winning brewery on Stevenson’s waterfront, along with another brewery and nearby wineries, all inviting everyone to experience their craft.

-For this adventure focused on adult beverages, plan to stay at Columbia Gorge Riverside Lodge in Stevenson.
-It’s location on the Columbia River waterfront is one of a kind with views of the River, the Cascade mountains, windsurfers right off your deck and the cruise ships that come into Stevenson Landing twice a week.
+For this adventure focused on adult beverages, plan to stay at Wilder & Pine Riverside Cabins in Stevenson.
+It’s location on the Columbia River waterfront is one of a kind with views of the river, the Cascade Mountains, windsurfers right off your deck and the cruise ships that come into Stevenson Landing.
 The log cabin rooms provide kitchenettes, and cozy accommodations tucked away in a beautiful garden setting.
 Some have hot tubs to enhance your stay.
 Plus you can walk to and from some of the locales in this itinerary.

 Itinerary Overview